dhellmann/pymotw-3/source/socket/index.rst

 :Purpose: Provides access to network communication

-The :mod:`socket` module exposes the low-level C API for communicating over a network using the BSD socket interface.
+The ``socket`` module exposes the low-level C API for communicating over a network using the BSD socket interface.
 It includes the :class:`socket` class, for handling the actual data channel, and also includes functions for network-related tasks such as converting a